 The Reading Center is designed to improve reading skills for all ETBU students who wish to enhance their academic abilities and better meet the standards of the university as well as their own educational goals.
 Individual tutoring and online resources work to strengthen students' comprehension skills.

-The Reading Center is located in the Harvey Daniel Bruce building, Room 112.
+The Reading Center is located in the ACE Lab in Meadows 100.
 Here students can work with knowledgeable and friendly tutors or lab materials that focus on strengthening individual areas of reading comprehension.

 Appointments can be made at